1 The Contract

-3.9 All property, display materials and vehicles under the control and custody of the Exhibitor are understood to remain under the control and custody of the Exhibitor and therefore the total responsibility of the Exhibitor in relation to insurance protection and coverage in transit to, within the confines of the exhibition boundaries and in transit to and from the confines of the exhibition venue and its boundaries and for the total duration of an Event from the commencement of the set up through until an Event site is vacated.
+3.8 All property, display materials and vehicles under the control and custody of the Exhibitor are understood to remain under the control and custody of the Exhibitor and therefore the total responsibility of the Exhibitor in relation to insurance protection and coverage in transit to, within the confines of the exhibition boundaries and in transit to and from the confines of the exhibition venue and its boundaries and for the total duration of an Event from the commencement of the set up through until an Event site is vacated.
 The Organiser provides 24 hour monitoring of the site by event staff and overnight security by accredited security services from the official start of set up (the official set up times may vary and will be advised in event publications and upon checking at an Event) through until 8am on the day after the last day of an Event.
-The Organiser is not responsible for any damage to or loss of goods of the Exhibitor or its servants, staff, agents or contractors due to any reason whatsoever.

-3.10 Exhibitors and others are not permitted to connect or otherwise interfere with the electrical, gas, water or other fittings within a venue or at the grounds where an Event is located.
+3.9 The Exhibitor, Advertiser or Sponsor must not connect or otherwise interfere with the Services at the Event.
 Any such connections or alterations need to be approved by the Organiser and the host venue and would then be carried out at the expense of the Exhibitor.

-3.16 No individual generators to be used to power an exhibitor’s site without the express written permission of both the organiser and the venue.
+3.15 No individual generators to be used to power an exhibitor’s site without the express written permission of both the organizer and the venue.

 4 Advertiser’s Rights and Responsibilities